sebastiencouture/Recurve/README.md

 unit testing.
 But the core framework does not make any assumptions about the View.
 Can be used with any view/templating library, but designed with React in mind since it is great :)

-*Don't use this framework!!!* there is no documentation and never will be, and I won't be maintaining this project.
+*Don't use this framework!!!* there is no documentation (unless you count the +1500 unit tests as documentation!) and never will be, and I won't be maintaining this project.
 Many of the services have been released as independent libraries such as [recurve-storage](http://github.com/sebastiencouture/recurve-storage), [recurve-cookies](http://github.com/sebastiencouture/recurve-cookies).